 For example, for satellite internet users attempting to play a popular networked game like Call of Duty, there can be a delay, or latency, between which the player issues a command to their on-screen soldier and when the soldier carries out that order.
 For a game that requires split-second timing and decision making, this delay can be noticeable.

 Outside of the gaming world, the slight delay that users merely surfing the internet might notice between the time they click on any given link and when their web browsers respond can be slightly frustrating as well.

 The local options

-The best way to determine if you can have satellite internet installed is to check out our list of the top three best satellite internet providers.
+The best way to determine if you can have satellite internet installed is to check out our list of the best satellite internet providers.
 While these service providers say that they can provide internet anywhere that has a clear line of sight to the southern sky, not every company operates in every area.
 Once you’ve read our guide, check with providers in your area to make sure you can receive service.

 The dish on satellite internet